protocol/launchpad/docs/libp2p/distributed-networking-solutions.md

 In libp2p, peers subscribe and send messages to _topics_.
 The concept is pretty similar to messaging systems (e.g., Kafka), but libp2p allows this behavior in a decentralized way.
 The main implementations of the protocol are Floodsub and Gossipsub.

-In Floosub, the first implementation of the pub/sub protocol, messages are delivered to all the connected nodes of a peer.
+In Floodsub, the first implementation of the pub/sub protocol, messages are delivered to all the connected nodes of a peer.
 For example, consider the following diagram.

 ![Floodsub message delivery](<../../.gitbook/assets/libp2p-pubsub-floodsub.png>)